elugens/hello-javascript/docs/additional-questions/storing-data-in-the-browser/indexeddb.md

   </summary>
   <div>
     <div>
-      <strong>Interview Response:</strong> To store something in IndexedDB, we
-      need an object-store.
-An object store is a core concept of IndexedDB.
-      Counterparts in other databases are called “tables” or “collections”.
-It is where the data is stored.
+      <strong>Interview Response:</strong> To store something in IndexedDB, we need an object store.
+An object store is a core concept in IndexedDB.
+Counterparts in other databases are called “tables” or “collections”, where the data is stored.
 A database may have multiple stores: one for users, another for goods, and more.
-Despite being named an “object-store”, primitives get stored too.
+Despite being named an “object-store” IndexedDB, primitives get stored too.
     </div>
   </div>
 </details>